-- All statements of legal conclusions contained in the Discussion, unless otherwise noted, are our opinion with respect to the matters set forth therein as of the date that the Prospectus was filed with the Commission, qualified by the limitations contained herein and in the Discussion. - Those matters in the Discussion as to which no legal conclusions are provided are accurate discussions of such U.S. federal income tax matters as of the date that the Prospectus was filed with the Commission (except for any representations and statements of fact by the Partnership and the General Partner, as to which we express no opinion).
+- All statements of legal conclusions contained in the Discussion, unless otherwise noted, are our opinion with respect to the matters set forth therein as of the date that the Prospectus was filed with the Commission, qualified by the limitations contained herein and in the Discussion. - Those matters in the Discussion as to which no legal conclusions are provided are accurate discussions of such federal income tax matters as of the date that the Prospectus was filed with the Commission (except for any representations and statements of fact by the Partnership and the General Partner, as to which we express no opinion).

 The Opinions are based on relevant provisions of the Internal Revenue Code of 1986, as amended, Treasury regulations thereunder (including proposed and temporary Treasury regulations), and interpretations of the foregoing as expressed in court decisions, legislative history, and administrative determinations by the Internal Revenue Service (the "IRS") (including its practices and policies in issuing private letter rulings which are not binding on the IRS, except with respect to the taxpayer that receives such a ruling), all as in effect on the date hereof (collectively, the "Federal Tax Law").
-The Federal Tax Law is subject to change.
-Any such changes could apply retroactively.
-A change in Federal Tax Law could result in our inability to give the Opinions under the changed Federal Tax Law.
+The Federal Tax Law is subject to changes (which may apply retroactively) that might result in material modifications of the Opinions.